-Dr. Dai earned his BS and MS degrees in civil engineering from Tongji University, Shanghai, China.
-In 2008, he joined the geosystems group at Georgia Tech, where he served as the president of the Geotechnical Society (2011-2012) and earned his MSCE and Ph.D. degrees in civil engineering (with a minor in mathematical geophysics) in 2011 and 2013 respectively.
-After graduation, he worked in the Predictive Geosciences Division at the National Energy Technology Laboratory of U.S. Department of Energy.
-In August 2015, he returned to Georgia Tech and joined the faculty in the School of Civil and Environmental Engineering.
-He is also an affiliated faculty in the Ocean Science and Engineering program and the Strategic Energy Institute at Georgia Tech.
+Dr. Dai earned his BS and MS degrees in civil engineering from Tongji University, China, and MSCE and Ph.D. degrees in civil engineering (geosystems engineering) from Georgia Tech.
+He worked in the Predictive Geosciences Division at the National Energy Technology Laboratory of U.S. Department of Energy.
+In 2015, he returned to Georgia Tech and joined the faculty in the School of Civil and Environmental Engineering.
+He is an affiliated faculty in the Ocean Science and Engineering program and the Strategic Energy Institute at Georgia Tech.

 - Energy geotechnics: gas hydrate, geothermal energy, carbon sequestration